betherworld/Bisons-Unchained/README.md

 ## Web3

 The Web3 part can mainly be found in the [assets](BisonsUnchained/src/assets) folder.
-But also spread out in the other part of the website.
+But also spread out in the other parts of the website.

 ## Video
-Don't forget to watch out [Video](BisonsUnchained.mp4)
+Don't forget to watch our [Video](BisonsUnchained.mp4)